 1. How much health care do I need?

 The health plan that’s best for you depends on how much health care you need and on the type of health services you’re likely to access.

-Do you expect to visit a doctor often?
+Do you expect to visit a health care provider often?
 You may want to consider a gold or platinum plan, which require a higher monthly premium payment and cover a larger percentage of your health care costs, leaving you with fewer out-of-pocket expenses.

 Do you only go to the doctor once a year?
 A lower-premium bronze or silver plan may be a better fit.

 Remember: Regardless of which level plan you choose, your birth control and other key preventive services should be covered without additional out-of-pocket costs.